Assessment & Reporting

 Assessment from Preschool to Year 10 is internal.
 Teachers set a range of assessment tasks for students at all year levels.
 Students are advised of the nature of the task and its relevance to their overall results in advance.
 Consideration is given, when setting assignments, to students with learning difficulties.
 Individual student assessment files are maintained from year to year.
 These enable teachers to plan their teaching around the needs of the class and each student.
 At primary level, student progress is measured against agreed benchmarks in line with the learning outcomes in the Australian curriculum.
 At secondary level, assessment reviews between our secondary school campuses ensures a consistency in standards.

-External assessment through the IB Diploma program (Pejaten campus) guarantees assessment standards.
+External assessment through the IB Diploma program (Pejaten and Bali campuses) guarantees international assessment standards are met.

 In Year 3,5,7 and 9 students sit the Australian NAPLAN tests which provide assessment of student progress benchmarked back to student achievement levels in Australia.